Spitfires Home Club Information Team Information Special Events Links of Interest

 When do the summer teams play and at what skill level?

-Spitfires teams play in the Ottawa-Carleton Soccer League (OCSL) during the summer.
-In 2010, for the first time, we will also be putting a women's team into the National Capital Industrial Soccer League (NCISL).
+Spitfires teams may play in the Ottawa-Carleton Soccer League (OCSL), National Capital Industrial Soccer League (NCISL), or Soccer7s.

 When a league has divisions, they are separated by skill level, with #1 being the highest-skilled for that league.